Musical Instrument Insurance

 Cost of musical instrument insurance

-The cost of musical instrument insurance is based on a long list of determinants, including the declared value of the instrument, where the instrument is stored, how often it's played, whether or not it's used professionally and many other factors.
+The cost of musical instrument insurance is based on a list of determinants, including the declared value of the instrument, where the instrument is stored, how often it's played, whether or not it's used professionally, how easily it can get damaged and other factors.

-The instrument itself is one of the main determinants of insurance cost.
-Generally, this means the cost to each instrument can vary.
-Most top-selling flutes and guitars cost roughly $300 to $500 per year to insure, but many pianos cost well over $3,000.
+The value of the instrument itself is obviously one of the main determinants.
+So, for example, top-selling flutes and guitars might cost roughly $300 to $500 per year to insure, while many pianos may end up costing well over $3,000.

 Discounts for musical instrument insurance

-Members of an orchestra or ensemble might be eligible to get a discount if they purchase musical instrument coverage as a group.
-Carriers often have partnerships with large groups like orchestras, however this is less common for groups that have fewer members.
+Members of an orchestra or symphony might be eligible to get a discount if they purchase musical instrument coverage as a group.
+Carriers often have partnerships with large groups like orchestras, though this is less common for groups that have fewer members, like a chamber orchestra.

 Any member of an orchestra who's responsible for insuring their own instruments should check to see if they are eligible for a discount through a specific carrier.
 Ensembles that don’t already have a relationship with an insurance company should inquire about insuring their instruments and equipment as a group.